 What's going on right now?

-- As the remaining systems in the legacy cluster are moved across to the new NextGen cluster that was set up in late summer 2017, new systems are taking their place in including compute servers for research groups, a new MySQL server and a general purpose compute platform for those who do not want to use cluster computing facilities.
+- With new NextGen cluster set up in late summer 2017 now settled in, new systems are taking their place in the Maths server room including compute servers for research groups, a new combined MySQL & PostgreSQL server and a general purpose compute platform for those who do not want to use cluster computing facilities.